scalybee/APIManager/README.md

 }
 ```

+NOTE :
-NOTE : sslPinningType currently supports only certificate and public key pinning, isDebugOn flag is used for dumping api request and response its default value is false
+1. isDebugOn flag is used for dumping api request and response, its default value is false.
+2. if you wish to use SSL Pinning you must provide **ROOT_URL** inside info.plist, currently we only supports SSL pinning by certificate and public key.